 Tinian island is located about 5km southeast of Saipan.

-It takes only 15 minutes in small airplane.
-Tinian has the population of approximately 3,000 on the 101.8km2 land and is the second largest island next to Saipan in the Northern Mariana islands.
+Traveling there takes only 15 minutes in a small airplane.
+Tinian has a population of approximately 3,000 on its 101.8 square km land and is the second largest island next to Saipan in the Northern Mariana Islands.

 Freedom Airline runs 13 services a day between Saipan and Tinian.

-Since it only takes 15 minutes, Tinian is convenient for a day trip from Saipan.
+Since travel only takes 15 minutes, Tinian is convenient for day trips from Saipan.

 Tinian is a beautiful island covered with green nature and has lots of diving spots.